coveo/source.coveo.com/_posts/2019-04-03-lightning-web-components.md

 ---

 In 2018, Salesforce introduced a new programming model for building Lightning components (Lightning components are the building blocks used to create applications within Salesforce).
-This new framework was designed with respect to the new web standards in order to allow web developers to keep using the knowledge they have acquired over the years outside Salesforce.
+This new framework was designed with respect to the new web standards in order to allow web developers to keep using the knowledge they have acquired over the years outside of Salesforce.
 This new building model is alligned with the Web Components standard from the World Wide Web Consortium (W3C) and is using native browser features and language such as pure HTML and JavaScript.
-This blog post will document our team's experience in using this new framework to build the Coveo for Salesforce integration using Lightning Web Components (LWC).
+This blog post will document our team's experience with this new framework to build the Coveo for Salesforce integration using Lightning Web Components (LWC).

 <!-- more -->

+## What is this Lightning Web Component thing?

+Lightning Web Component includes two concepts, first the **Web Components**.
+It is the result of three technologies that, when used in combination, allow you to define custom and reusable web elements.
+It leverages *Custom elements* which allows you to define custom web elements in JavaScript and some behaviour which in turn can be rendered in a web browser.
+These custom elements also use the *Shadow DOM* which is an encapsulation of the DOM tree attached to a specific element.
+This is used to separate features and behaviour of your element from other parts of the document.
+And finally, Web Components use the `<template>` and `<slot>` elements that allow you to write markup that is not displayed in your page but can be reused where you want in your page.

+And now for the *Lightning* portion of the *Lightning Web Components*.
+Lightning is a Salesforce related term which defines their UI or front-end applicative framework (by opposition to "Classic" or "Visualforce").
+So if you put the two together, you get Web Components that can interact with Salesforce, either to access data or to be part of their application rendering loop.
+Which means Salesforce has made available this new bleeding edge web technology (Web Components) and allowed it to communicate very easily with Salesforce (Lightning).

 ## Meet the team